francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us021/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US002 - I want to register a job" as there must be at least one job category to classify the collaborator being register.
+* There is a dependency on "US20 - As a Green Space Manager (GSM), I want to register a green space (garden, medium-sized park or large-sized park) and its respective area."

 ### 1.5 Input and Output Data